zxphyrx/highway/app/views/advanced/overview.md

 This is *the* most important part of the whole process!
 Journaling your progress is how to keep track of how your project is going.
 Beyond that, it's also a way to tell a story and have something to look back at many years down the line.

-At the top of your JOURNAL.md file, include this metadata:
+At the top of your JOURNAL.md file, include this metadata *(include the quotation marks)*:

 ```
 ---